White House, GOP House leaders reach tentative debt ceiling deal to avert default

 House Republicans passed a bill in April that represented their opening negotiating position.
 That legislation would have lifted the debt limit by $1.5 trillion or until the end of March 2024, and cut federal spending to the tune of $4.5 trillion.
 Democrats accused Republicans of trying to slash programs for those in need.

-McCarthy and Biden met several times to try to resolve their differences when talks appeared to reach an impasse, and both described their meetings as "productive."
+McCarthy and Mr. Biden met several times over the past few weeks to try to resolve their differences when talks appeared to reach an impasse, and both described their meetings as "productive."
 But hammering out details they could agree on and sell to their constituencies proved difficult.

 Before a deal was struck, for instance, Republican Sen. Mike Lee of Utah said he would "use every procedural tool at my disposal to impede a debt-ceiling deal that doesn't contain substantial spending and budgetary reforms."